AODA Peer Educator Program

 The AODA Peer Educator is designed to enhance and educate the students of University Of Wisconsin Whitewater to empower them to live a healthy lifestyle and make responsible decisions regarding substance use.

-- Is a group of UW-Whitewater students recruited, trained and supervised by the office of Residence Life.
+- Is a group of UW-Whitewater students recruited, trained and supervised by Residence Life.
 Training includes: leadership skills, group dynamics, needs assessments, program facilitation AODA assessment and public speaking.

 - Is designed to raise awareness and to promote understanding about substance use in our community.